Skip to main content

 Dawn Knickerbocker, Vice President of Philanthropic Strategies, National Congress of American Indians, Washington, DC

-Dawn’s work focuses on building transformative funding systems that lower barriers, increase transparency, and ensure resources flow directly to Tribal Nations and Native-led solutions.
+Dawn Knickerbocker (she/her/Kwe) is an Anishinaabe leader, philanthropy expert, writer, and advocate dedicated to advancing Tribal sovereignty and equity.
+An enrolled member of the Minnesota Chippewa Tribe from the Ottertail Pillager Band of Indians and a citizen of the White Earth Nation, Dawn’s work at NCAIF focuses on building transformative funding systems that lower barriers, increase transparency, and ensure resources flow directly to Tribal Nations and Native-led solutions.
 She leads efforts to bridge philanthropy with Tribal Nations, designing funding mechanisms that support education, economic empowerment, and cultural protection.
 Her approach is rooted in an Equity and Sovereignty Framework, centering Tribal self-determination and long-term resilience.
+Dawn’s leadership is grounded in trust, reciprocity, and the belief that Tribal Nations hold the power to shape their own futures on their own terms.

 Linda Garrett-Johnson, Program Officer, Saint Paul & Minnesota Foundation, Saint Paul, MN

-Linda Garrett-Johnson is a Program Officer with a broad background that includes at-risk youth development, authentic community engagement, six sigma business process, organizational development, human-centered design, and grant writing/management (including federal, corporate and community foundations).
+Linda Garrett-Johnson is a Program Officer with a broad background that includes at-risk youth development, authentic community engagement, six sigma business process, organizational development, human-centered design, and grant development and management (including federal, corporate and community foundations).
+She serves on the Board of 360 Communities, which provides violence prevention and intervention, along with housing intervention and supportive services.
+Linda also created the Community Engagement Ambassadors – Dakota County and the Center for Intersectional Leadership.

-Linda is responsible for managing the housing and youth development portfolios on behalf of the Saint Paul & Minnesota Foundation.
-F. R. Bigelow Foundation and Mardag Foundation.
+Linda is responsible for managing the housing and youth development portfolios on behalf of the Saint Paul & Minnesota Foundation, F. R. Bigelow Foundation, and Mardag Foundation.
+She holds a bachelor’s degree in organizational development from Metropolitan State University and is a certified Six Sigma Black Belt (business process improvement).

 Ben Chou, Democracy, Rights, and Governance Program Officer, The David and Lucile Packard Foundation, CA